 Our recommendations above are what we think are currently the best vacuum cleaners for allergies for most people.
 We factor in the price, feedback from our visitors, and availability.

-If you would like to do the work of choosing yourself, here's the list of all our reviews of vacuums equipped with an allergen-trapping HEPA filter.
+If you would like to do the work of choosing yourself, here's a list of vacuums that are suitable for people with allergies.
 Be careful not to get too caught up in the details.
 While there's no single best vacuum for dust or other fine allergens, some are good enough to please almost everyone, and the differences are often not noticeable unless you really look for them.